exakat/exakat/docs/Rules.rst

 It seems that some cases are missing in this switch structure.

-When comparing two different `'switch() <http://php.net/manual/en/control-structures.switch.php>`_ structures, it appears that some cases are missing in one of them.
+When comparing two different `switch() <http://php.net/manual/en/control-structures.switch.php>`_ structures, it appears that some cases are missing in one of them.
 The set of cases are almost identical, but one of the values are missing.

 Switch() structures using strings as literals are compared in this analysis.
 When the discrepancy between two lists is below 25%, both switches are reported.